High Cholesterol, Diet & Nutrition Discussion

 Most studies21 report that consuming fish increase HDL cholesterol20 which is known as the "good" cholesterol, and that this is tied to lower risk of cardiovasuclar problems.
 Fish does not contain much saturated fat and fish oil includes DHA, EPA and the important omega-3 fatty acids that lower cardiovascular risk.23

-Research has demonstrated that vegetarians experience cholesterol levels24 and fewer cardiovascular illness reports25 than people who consume meat.
+Research has demonstrated that vegetarians experience lower cholesterol levels24 and fewer cardiovascular illness reports25 than people who consume meat.
 This is partly because vegetarians are not consuming highly saturated animal fats.
 People who consume not only no meat, but also no dairy and eggs (vegans) have the lowest levels of cholesterol.26 It has been found that, along with other changes to lifestyle, changing from a meat-eating diet to a vegan diet can even reverse cardiovascular disease.27, 28

 Egg yolks contain a lot of cholesterol - a major source of cholesterol in most diets.
 Consuming eggs has been demonstrated to raise serum cholesterol29 but not as much as consuming high saturated fatty foods.
 If the general diet is very low fat, then egg consumption may not raise cholesterol at all.30